The Unveiling of Jesus Christ

 True yellow topaz has a color and luster very close to burnished gold.
 It is probably the "gold-tone" of the ancients, rather than the modern stone of the same name.
 Chrysolite (Greek, gold-stone) is a light greenish yellow.
 The topaz would appear on the seventh foundation like inlaid gold.

 At present the name beryl is applied to a family of stones of various colors, such as green, blue, yellow, pink, and white.
 Pliny says that it is a light green.
 This would make it similar to an emerald, but lighter in shade.

-Late investigation seems to have shown that the ancient topazion was not the same as the modern stone so called.
-Pliny says that the finest topazes are green and comparatively soft, while the modern gem is very bard.
+Late investigation seems to have shown that the ancient topazion was not the same as the modern stone so-called.
+Pliny says that the finest topazes are green and comparatively soft, while the modern gem is very hard.
 This describes our "evening emerald," or peridot.
 These stones nearly all come from an island in the Red sea.
 In ancient times they came from Ethiopia (Job 28:19).
 It is probable that this is the second stone in the high priest's breastplate, which the common versions transliterate from the Greek, topaz.

 The chrysophrase, as its name implies, has the greenish tint of a leek with a golden cast.
 It adorned the tenth foundation.

 The Greek name is hyacinth, and probably was anciently given to a purplish stone like the wild bloom.
 This seems to suit the modern amethyst.